ahle-pro/sbt_cm/docs/user_manual.md

 ### I cannot connect to the eyetracker from HN Pro platform, what to do ?

-In some cases, Happy Neuron Pro cannot connect to the Eyetracker service due to the constraints by [same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+In some cases, Happy Neuron Pro games cannot connect to the Eyetracker service due to the constraints by [same origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

 Solution: change the protocol HTTPS to HTTP to help the HN Pro could connect to the eyetracker.